EESSI/docs/docs/blog/posts/2025/09/eessi-cray-slingshot11.md

 # MPI at Warp Speed: EESSI Meets Slingshot-11

-High-performance computing environments are constantly evolving, and keeping pace with the latest interconnect technologies is crucial for maximizing application performance.
-The available interconnects, and the libraries that optimise their usage, is constantly shifting.
-EESSI can't constantly rebuild old software so how do we take advantage of new technological developments?
+High-performance computing environments are constantly evolving, and keeping pace with the latest interconnect technologies is crucial for maximising application performance.
+However, we cannot rebuild all the software in EESSI that depends on improvements to communication libraries.
+So how do we take advantage of new technological developments?

 Specifically in this blog post we look at HPE/Cray supporting Slingshot-11 via the CXI [libfabric](https://ofiwg.github.io/libfabric/) provider.
 That's a lot of technical jargon, but it basically comes down to making a software stack that can fully leverage the